Pingasmaster/newtube/README.md

   Combine it with a scheduler (cron/systemd timers) to keep your library synced overnight without manual intervention.

 All three utilities share the same Rust crate (`newtube_tools`), so adding new metadata fields only requires updating the structs once.

-## Deployment helper scripts

-- `setup-software.sh` (root only) wires the whole stack onto a box: it reads/writes `/etc/viewtube-env`, respects `MEDIA_ROOT`/`WWW_ROOT`, generates the helper `viewtube-update-build-run.sh` under the media root, installs the `software-updater.service`/`.timer`, runs `cleanup-repo.sh`, and copies fresh binaries to the media root.
-On version bumps (Cargo `version` change) it rewrites the config and re-runs itself so the helper script living under `/yt` picks up the update automatically.
-- `cleanup-repo.sh` scrubs deployment-only files after each sync so the served tree contains only the assets + binaries you actually need.

 # Tests